it-innovation/sam/doc/tutorial.rst

     }
   }

-  grantsRole("dataProvider", "world", ?Object) :- isObject(?Object).
+  grantsRole("dataProvider", "world", ?Identity) :- hasIdentity(?AnyObject, ?Identity).

-The :func:`grantsRole` rule says that "dataProvider" grants the "world" role to any object (anyone can create a new file).
+The :func:`grantsRole` rule says that "dataProvider" grants the "world" role to any identity the exists (anyone can create a new file).

 We could update `File` in a similar way, granting `user` and `otherUsers` a "user" role.
 However, that wouldn't work because `otherUsers` would still be able to access `user`'s files.
 Instead, we will create a system where the user passes their identity